 Potential Risks and Challenges

-- Emotional involvement: The personal relationship between the buyer and seller can make the transaction more emotionally charged, potentially leading to disagreements or strained relationships.
+- The personal relationship between the buyer and seller can make the transaction more emotionally charged, potentially leading to disagreements or strained relationships.

-- Less objectivity: Because of the personal connection, both parties may be less objective in their decision-making, which could lead to financial or legal issues.
+- Because of the personal connection, both parties may be less objective in their decision-making, which could lead to financial or legal issues.

-When buying a house from a family member, it’s essential to determine a fair purchase price that accurately reflects the property’s market value.
+When buying a house from a family member, it’s best to determine a fair purchase price that accurately reflects the property’s market value.

 What is the best way to buy property from your parents?